strategineer/personal-website/content/books/2024-04-09/index.md

 ---
 authors: Ursula K. Le Guin
 books/tags:
   - philosophy
   - slay
 date: 2024-04-09
 params:
-  isbn13: '9781611807240'
+  isbn13: "9781611807240"
-  year: '2019'
+  year: "2019"
 star_rating: 5
-title: 'Lao Tzu: Tao Te Ching - A Book About The Way And The Power Of The Way'
+title: "Lao Tzu: Tao Te Ching - A Book About The Way And The Power Of The Way"
 ---

 The most well put together rendition of the Tao Te Ching I've read with